 Business Performance Reporting: Business Performance Reporting aims to encourage the sharing of experiences and approaches on the collection, analysis and use of business performance measures.
 This information allows for prudent management of organisational and strategic objectives.

-Under the 2009 Single Economic Market (SEM) agenda, the New Zealand and Australian Governments agreed a work joint work programme to remove regulatory barriers to firms operating in both markets.
+Under the 2009 Single Economic Market (SEM) agenda, the New Zealand and Australian Governments agreed on a work joint work programme to remove regulatory barriers to firms operating in both markets.
 The aim is to create a more seamless trans-Tasman business environment.

 Implementation of the regulatory framework required enabling legislation in both countries.
 The Australian Parliament passed legislation in 2015 (the Intellectual Property Laws Amendment Act 2015) to allow for the regulatory regime.
 The Patents (Trans-Tasman Patent Attorneys and Other Matters) Act 2016 allowing for the regime in New Zealand was passed by the New Zealand Parliament in November 2016.
 The joint regime commenced on 24 February 2017.

 The majority of Australian and New Zealand patent attorneys were already registered in both countries prior to commencement.
 The joint regime provides the same accreditation and professional standards in both countries, saving time, money and effort for the profession as a whole.

 In March 2013, Australia and New Zealand signed a bilateral arrangement to support the trans-Tasman patent attorney regime.
 The arrangement is available below and sets out how the regime is to be implemented in both countries.